 As part of Title VI federal requirements for recipients receiving federal funding, a Public Participation Plan ("PPP") is required.
-A PPP includes information on outreach methods to engage minority and limited English proficiency populations ("LEP").
+A PPP includes information on outreach methods to promote accessibility for persons with limited English proficiency populations ("LEP").
 The PPP is a living document that will be continually evaluated and updated as necessary.